MarkoMarjamaa/HA_Kobo/README.md

 # HA_Kobo
-Kobo Touch N905B running as Home Assistant Dashboard
+Kobo Touch N905B as Home Assistant Dashboard

 ## 1. Prevent direct internet access because otherwise Kobo is pushing new firmware
 I removed my router from internet, booted Kobo and gave it Wifi access.
 Then gave it fixed IP and blocked it from internet.
 Then connected router back.
 Kobo now has access only in my home network. ( Do not plug the internet back before you are certain Kobo is blocked from it)